-- The applicant conveys a reliance on paraprofessionals to deliver ESE services. - The proposed staffing plan does not include a reasonable adult-to-student ratio for meeting the needs of the proposed student population. - The applicant has limited knowledge of how to access service providers who may be needed who are not direct employees of the school. - The applicant fails to show a level of understanding related to the need to ensure ESE teachers and service providers are appropriately credentialed.
+- The applicant conveys a reliance on paraprofessionals/and or substitute teachers to deliver ESE services. - The proposed staffing plan does not include a reasonable adult-to-student ratio for meeting the needs of the proposed student population. - The applicant has limited knowledge of how to access service providers who may be needed who are not direct employees of the school. - The applicant fails to show a level of understanding related to the need to ensure ESE teachers and service providers are appropriately credentialed. - The number of full-time Exceptional Student Education (ESE) teachers do not appear to be enough to provide students with disabilities and gifted learners support as well as be in compliance with the Individual Education Plan (IEP), Educational Plans (EP), and legal documents.